When we speak of a threat, we are referring to the intent and capability of an adversary or adversaries (threat actors) to target your organisation.

-This brings us onto intelligence.
+This brings us to intelligence.
 Essentially, it’s the process of collecting and analysing information about past, current and future cyber threats.
 Delivered in the right way, cyber threat intelligence is timely, relevant and is capable of being acted upon by your people.

 And finally, a word about risk, by which we mean a combination of threat, vulnerability and impact.
 Cyber threat intelligence helps you identify and define the specific risks you are faced with.
 It also goes a step further, by helping you make decisions based on cyber threat evidence, on when and how to put your limited resources to the best possible protective use.

 For intelligence, you need both data and information: but data, information and intelligence are not the same things.